PrivatePasta/DoVi-Check/README.md

 # DoVi Check
-### A script to check if your file would run on an LG OLED or not
+### A script to check if your Dolby Vision file would run on an LG OLED

 Before running the script, install its dependencies